asmagill/mjolnir_asm/data/README.md

 This module is based primarily on code from the previous incarnation of Mjolnir by [Steven Degutis](https://github.com/sdegutis/).

+### Special Note
+In keeping with the Mjolnir penchant for minimalism in it's modules, I have started breaking this module up into separate modules, with this core acting as an organizational focus and repository for a handful of related functions which don't really fit anywhere else.

+The following have been removed and/or replaced (or is in the works):

+1. json is now a separate module and is no longer directly included in this collection.
+It is also much more robust, though still has some limitations with serialization of complex structures, but this is a work in progress.
+See the json directory of this git repository, or install the mjolnir._asm.data.json luarock.

+2. utf8 has been removed entirely and is replaced by mjolnir._asm.data.utf8_53, which provides the basic utf8 support Hydra did plus more.
+See the utf8_53 directory of this git repository, or install the mjolnir._asm.data.utf8_53 luarock.
+Check out the readme for how to replicate utf8.count and utf8.chars

+3. pasteboard is now a separate module and is no longer directly included in this collection.
+See the pasteboard directory of this git repository, or install the mjolnir._asm.data.pasteboard luarock.

+Additional encoding or data related modules under `mjolnir._asm.data` may also be available as time progresses.

 ### Luarocks Install
 ~~~bash
 $ luarocks [--tree=mjolnir] install mjolnir._asm.data